microsoft/ComplianceUtility/Manuals/3.2.2/Manual-Win.md

 The 'Compliance Utility' is code-signed with a Microsoft certificate.

-#### Trust  PowerShell Gallery Repository <a name="trust-powershellgallery-repository"></a>
+#### Trust  PowerShell Gallery repository <a name="trust-powershellgallery-repository"></a>

-You need to set PowerShell Gallery as a trusted repository to be able to downlaod and install NuGet Provider and PowerShellGet by run the following command:
+You must set PowerShell Gallery as a trusted repository in order to download and install NuGet provider and PowerShellGet by running the following command:

 ```
 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted